Professional Representation from a Houston Personal Injury Attorney

 truck accident that involved an overloaded trailer, you deserve financial compensation

-injury attorneys at The Cox Pradia Law Firm, P.L.L.C. will pursue justice
+personal injury attorneys at The Cox Pradia Law Firm, P.L.L.C. will pursue justice on your behalf,

-for packing the trailer.
-We can fight for you in court against the truck
+trailer.
+We can fight for you in court against the truck driver, if we

-driver, if we must.
-We can even contest coverage provided by your own
+must.
+We can even contest coverage provided by your own insurance company

-insurance company – all for your benefit.
-We want to put the client
+– all for your benefit.
+We want to put the client first, and to

 If we don’t win, you don’t pay.